Behil-Alemu/Field-Recorder/Proposal.md

 1. What tech stack will you use for your final project?
 We recommend that you use React and Node for this project, however if you are extremely interested in becoming a Python developer you are welcome to use Python/Flask for this project.
 >React.js for frontend Python/flask for the backend.
-How to connect React and Python reference https://dev.to/nagatodev/how-to-connect-flask-to-reactjs-1k8i
+How to connect React and Python reference https://dev.to/nagatodev/how-to-connect-flask-to-reactjs-1k8i.
+SQl for data base.
 - Possible UI to use
 > - [Tailwindui](https://tailwindui.com/)
 > - [Reactstrap](https://reactstrap.github.io/?path=/story/home-installation--page)